Projects

 New projects start with a "neutral" productivity rating, so you might want to adjust this.

-• If you want to make more complex changes to the project's rule, click the triangle next to Rule Editor.
+• If you want to make manual changes to the project's rule, click the triangle next to Rule Editor.

-In that case, make sure to read our in-depth article on editing rules.
+In that case, please make sure to read our in-depth article on editing rules.

 The "Unassigned" Pseudo-Project